MarcSkovMadsen/paithon/DEVELOPER_GUIDE.md

 sniffs for code smells and offers simple refactoring suggestions.
 =======================================================================

-pylint setup.py tasks panel_ai tests
+pylint setup.py tasks paithon tests

 --------------------------------------------------------------------
 Your code has been rated at 10.00/10 (previous run: 10.00/10, +0.00)